 This can leave the computer and its data at risk of being compromised by malicious actors.
 Without an effective antivirus program in place, users may unknowingly download or execute malware, putting their personal information and sensitive data in danger.

-In conclusion, while McAfee itself is not a malware, software conflicts can arise when it interacts with other programs on a computer.
+In conclusion, while The Best itself is not a malware, software conflicts can arise when it interacts with other programs on a computer.
 These conflicts can lead to performance issues and potential security vulnerabilities.
 It’s important for users to be aware of these possibilities and take necessary steps to address and resolve any conflicts that may arise.

 Potential Security Risks